Drew Barrymore: Personal life

-In an 2003 interview with New Woman magazine, Barrymore said: "Do I like women sexually?
+In a 2003 interview with New Woman magazine, Barrymore said: "Do I like women sexually?
 Yeah, I do.
 Totally.
 I have always considered myself bisexual.
 I love a woman's body.
 I think a woman and a woman together are beautiful, just as a man and a woman together are beautiful.
 Being with a woman is like exploring your own body, but through someone else".
-She added "I don’t think I could ever just solely be with a woman…It’s just not enough for me."
+She added "I don't think I could ever just solely be with a woman ...
+It's just not enough for me."

 Barrymore is the godmother of Frances Bean Cobain, the daughter of Kurt Cobain and Courtney Love.

 Barrymore eats a plant-based diet, and reportedly convinced Cardi B to try veganism.